SherG/tester1/site/content/values/_index.md

     imageUrl: /img/francisco-villalobos.webp
     text: >
       To get started, book a phone meeting with ISF owner Francisco Villalobos.
-      After discussing your needs and goals we'll schedule your first in-person session.
-We'll review your fitness state and any physical limitations.
-      Together we'll refine your goals.
-And you'll learn more about our method of training and why it's remarkably effective.
+      We'll discuss your goals and you'll learn why our training is so effective.
   - heading: Strength training
     imageUrl: /img/weight-training-over-50.webp
     text: >-